Free no-obligation site survey · Nationwide coverage Contact Us

 Why the survey comes before the quote

-Anyone can put a rate per square metre against a photograph.
-The figure means little if nobody has tested adhesion, checked the cut edges or looked inside the gutters.
-Surveying first lets us specify the right preparation and primer for the actual substrate, set realistic expectations about the finish, and price the work as it really is rather than as it looks from the road.
+Anyone can slap a blanket figure by area against a photo.
+But that figure means very little if nobody’s tested adhesion, checked the cut edges, or looked inside the gutters.
+Surveying first means we can specify the right preparation and primer for the actual substrate, set realistic expectations for the finished job, and price the work for what it really is, not just what it looks like from the road.

-If you manage or own a clad building in Lancaster or elsewhere in Lancashire, the sensible first step is a condition survey.
-It costs you a conversation, and it tells you whether spraying is the right answer before you commit to anything at all.
+If you own or manage a clad building in Lancaster, or anywhere else in Lancashire, the sensible first move is a condition survey.
+It costs you a conversation, and it tells you whether spraying is the right answer before you commit to anything.

 Coat, repair or replace